Signal passed at danger: Driver obtains signaller's authority to pass a signal at danger

 The driver and signaller must come to a clear understanding, and ensure they agree about how it is to be done.
 In the UK the signaller tells the driver of a specific train to pass a specific signal at danger, proceed with caution and travel at a speed that enables him to stop short of any obstruction, and then obey all other signals.
 If the signal is fitted with TPWS, the driver resets the Driver Reminder Appliance, pushes the TPWS Trainstop Override button in the cab, and proceeds cautiously through the section.
 If the train reaches the next signal without finding an obstruction, they must obey its aspect, at which point they can revert to normal working.

-Driver passes a signal at danger under his own authority
+Driver passes a signal at danger under their own authority

 If contact with the signaller cannot be made then the driver must not move the train, unless it is standing at one of the following signals: